 Cross-cutting issues Examples on how to integrate the cross-cutting issues Inclusive education Involve all student-teachers in all activities without any bias.
 An example: Allow a student-teacher with physical disability (using wheelchair) to take notes or lead the team during an experiment.
 Gender Involve both girls and boys in all activities: No activity is reserved only to girls or boys.
 Tutor should ensure equal participation of both girls and boys during experiments as well as during cleaning and tidying up related activities after experiments.
-Peace and Values During group activities, debates and presentations, the tutor will Education encourage student-teachers to help each other and to respect opinions of colleagues.
-Standardization - Some lessons involve carrying out experiments.
-Instruction should culture be clear for student-teachers to always check if they are not using expired chemicals or defective apparatus. - In addition, when performing experiments student-teachers have to record data accurately.
+Peace and Values Education During group activities, debates and presentations, the tutor will encourage student-teachers to help each other and to respect opinions of colleagues.
+Standardization culture - Some lessons involve carrying out experiments.
+Instruction should be clear for student-teachers to always check if they are not using expired chemicals or defective apparatus. - In addition, when performing experiments student- teachers have to record data accurately. - For tasks involving calculations, they have to always present accurate results.